NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 --- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:53d9ea348c
 ## The Buzzword

-The term "Machine Learning" has been around for a while now, but to many it remains a mysterious black box.
+The term "Machine Learning" has been around since the 1950s, but to many it remains a mysterious black box.
 How does it really work?

-This course will teach you about the process of doing Machine Learning, from getting data to improving the accuracy of the models you will create.
+This course will teach you about the process of doing Machine Learning, from getting data to improving the accuracy of the models that you will create.

 This course is for people that want to dive right in and get their hands dirty.
-By the end of the course, you should better understand what's inside the "black box".
+By the end of the course, you should better understand the basics of machine learning and will get hands on experience developing two types of models: linear regression and random forests.

 According to Wikipedia, Arthur Samuel in 1959 defined Machine Learning as the subfield of computer science that gives computers the ability to learn without being explicitly programmed.
 This means that machines will be given the ability to make inferences and observation by learning from data.
 In other words, **machine learning is the science of teaching the machine to identify trends and patterns in data that cannot easily be detected by humans.**